Timeline: Highlights and Milestones

 Begin working as the coordinator of the Graduate Teaching Intern Program at the University of New Mexico.

-Receive my Ph.D. six months after my defense, after I finally resolve a very small library fine with the Unversity of Pittsburgh.
+Receive documentation of my Ph.D. six months after my defense, as I finally resolve a very small library fine with the University of Pittsburgh.

 Complete and self-publish a survival manual for my first-year teaching interns, The Beginning Teacher’s Resource Handbook.
 Instructional Support Services is informally established.